David Van: Politics

-As Chair of the Parliamentary friends of Ukraine, Van has been a proponent for providing support for Ukraine, regularly raising Ukraine’s need for Australian support and the geopolitical impact of the war in Parliament and attending several rallies with the Ukrainian community.
+As Chair of the Parliamentary friends of Ukraine, Van has been a proponent for providing support for Ukraine, regularly raising Ukraine's need for Australian support and the geopolitical impact of the war in Parliament and attending several rallies with the Ukrainian community.

-As of early 2022, Van is a member of several committees including the Joint Standing Committees for Trade & Investment Growth and Treaties, as well as Senate Select Committee for Foreign Interference through Social Media, Senate Committee on Environment & Communication and Legal & Constitutional Affairs.
+Until his expulsion from the parliamentary Liberal party in June 2023, Van was a member of several committees including the Joint Standing Committees for Trade & Investment Growth and Treaties, as well as Senate Select Committee for Foreign Interference through Social Media, Senate Committee on Environment & Communication and Legal & Constitutional Affairs.

-Van is a member of the centre-right faction of the Liberal Party.
+Van was a member of the centre-right faction of the Liberal Party during the Morrison government years, but became factionally unaligned after the 2022 Australian federal election.